 The Heralding Spring Pavilion

 Along the lake bank, you’ll find the Heralding Spring Pavilion, a perfect stop worth your attention situated along the lake-side.
 This beautiful little island provides a peaceful and tranquil resting point, perfect for taking a minute to absorb and sit in awe at the panoramic views around the lake.
 Here you’ll have equally stunning views of South Lake Island as well as Longevity Hill.

 South Lake Island & the Seventeen Arch Bridge

-The mystical tiny South Lake Island situated in the middle of Kunming Lake and connected by a marvellously designed bridge of divine proportions.
+The mystical tiny South Lake Island is situated in the middle of Kunming Lake and connected by a marvellously designed bridge of divine proportions.
 The island itself holds a few more treats, which would include the Hall of Embracing the Universe, which would have been used by royalty to gaze into the starry night sky and ponder.
-The island also provides the perfect shot of the Longevity hill and everything that adorns it.
+The island also provides the perfect shot of Longevity Hill and everything that adorns it.

 This will also be your opportunity for a closer look at the immaculately designed bridge seen from everywhere around the lake.
-The bridge worthy of a connections to the heavens in a 150-meter-long arching bridge, which is lined with hundreds of lion figures.
+The bridge is worthy of connections to the heavens in a 150-meter-long arching bridge, which is lined with hundreds of lion figures.

 Thank You for Reading Our Guide to the Summer Palace!

 Thank you so much for reading The Ultimate Beijing Travel Guide: The Summer Palace!
 Check out these other helpful articles!